ankorstore/yokai/fxsql/README.md

 ### Hooks

-This module provides the possibility to register several [Hook](https://github.com/ankorstore/yokai/blob/main/sql/hook.go) implementations to `extend the logic around the SQL operations`.
+This module provides the possibility to register several [Hook](https://github.com/ankorstore/yokai/blob/main/sql/hook.go) implementations to `extend` the logic around the SQL operations.

 This is done via the `AsSQLHook()` function: